robotics data flow

 Cross-language demux

-A TypeScript dashboard and a Python analytics worker subscribe to the same CDR track; the type-name prefix lets each pick its own decoder.
+A TypeScript dashboard and a Python analytics worker subscribe to the same CDR track.
+The type-name prefix lets each one pick its own decoder.

 Drop-in ROS 2 transport

-Swap the local middleware for a ClutchCall-backed transport so a ROS 2 node reaches the fleet over WAN-grade QUIC with zero code change.
+Replace the local middleware with a ClutchCall-backed transport.
+A ROS 2 node then reaches the fleet over WAN-grade QUIC with no code change.

 Three transports onto the mesh

-A robot can reach the relay mesh three different ways.
-All three land on the same namespaces and the same type-name-prefixed wire frame, so producers and consumers interoperate regardless of how each one connected.
+A robot can reach the relay mesh in three different ways.
+All three use the same namespaces and the same type-name-prefixed wire frame.
+Producers and consumers interoperate, whatever way each one connected.

-The native path.
-A ROS 2 node serializes its messages to CDR (the DDS Common Data Representation) and the raw CDR bytes ride the track unchanged.
-The type name (nav_msgs/msg/Odometry) is what the SDK prefixes, so a subscriber anywhere can hand the payload straight to a CDR decoder.
+This is the native path.
+A ROS 2 node serializes its messages to CDR (the DDS Common Data Representation).
+The raw CDR bytes travel on the track unchanged.
+The SDK prefixes the type name (nav_msgs/msg/Odometry).
+A subscriber anywhere can then give the payload directly to a CDR decoder.

-However a device connects, the on-the-wire frame is identical.
-The transport is a property of how a peer reached the mesh, not of the data — so a CDR publisher, a Zenoh node, and an MQTT sensor can all feed one subscriber.
+The on-the-wire frame is identical for each type of connection.
+The transport is a property of how a peer reached the mesh, not of the data.
+Thus a CDR publisher, a Zenoh node, and an MQTT sensor can all feed one subscriber.

 Wire model & track conventions